 What Does a Substance Abuse Rehab Program Look Like?

 Substance abuse treatment plans typically include the following components:3

 - Detox: Medical detox can manage the side effects of drug and alcohol withdrawal while toxins process out of the body.
 In the case of alcohol, benzodiazepines, and opioid drugs, medical detox is often required, as these substances should not be stopped suddenly without professional care.
 Medical detox will often use pharmaceutical tools to manage withdrawal and help a person become physically stable.

-- Counseling and therapy: Group, family, and individual sessions help people to work through personal concerns, engage in life skills trainings, and modify negative thought and behavior patterns to improve communication skills and learn how to manage stressors.
+- Counseling and therapy: Group, family, and individual sessions help people to work through personal concerns, engage in life skills training, and modify negative thought and behavior patterns.
+The focus is often placed on improving communication skills and learning how to manage stressors.

 - Medication management: Medications are often beneficial during addiction treatment and recovery, and professionals can help individuals learn to manage them.

 - Education: Learning about the disease of addiction and what to expect in recovery can be helpful in sustaining long-term abstinence.

 - Relapse prevention: Tools for spotting potential triggers and learning how to manage them going forward are important, as drug addiction relapse rates are 40-60%.3 Relapse prevention programs as part of a complete treatment plan can help to minimize relapse.